If you win a lottery, are the lottery winnings an asset that the Family Court should adjust between you and your spouse post separation?

 The husbands appeal therefore failed and it was upheld that he had made no contribution to the lottery winnings.

-However, as a consequence of the husbands greater financial needs post separation notwithstanding the court making a finding that he made no contribution to the lottery winnings an adjustment was made in his favour because of his greater financial needs by way of an adjustment of $500,000.00 to the husband from the wife.
+However, as a consequence of the husband’s greater financial needs post separation notwithstanding the court making a finding that he made no contribution to the lottery winnings an adjustment of $500,000 was made in his favour.

 Throughout the 12 years of the relationship, the wife provided for the husband when he was suffering from a heroin addiction, supported the husband financially during the relationship whilst he studied and, at the time of the Hearing the child of the relationship resided with the wife solely and was not supported by the husband.